GDQuest/website/content/tutorial/game-design/godot/become-a-game-creator/first-steps-programming/index.md

 ## The first language you'll learn isn't that important

-There are *thousands* of programming languages out there.
-But it isn't *that* bad: by learning one language you learn a lot more than syntax.
+There are [ hundreds of programming languages ](https://www.wikiwand.com/en/List_of_programming_languages) out there.
+But it isn't that* bad: by learning one language you learn a lot more than syntax.
 You're going to learn concepts like variables, loops, and objects that work about the same in most programming languages.
 C++, Java, C#, etc. have a lot of similarities so moving from one to the next won't feel like starting over again.

 {{< figure
   src="./img/programming-languages-books.jpg"